pegasystems/pega-helm-charts/charts/pega/README.md

   external_secret_name: ""
 ```

-### (Optional) Enabling encryption of traffic between Pega and ClusteringService
+### (Optional) Enabling highly secure encryption of traffic between Pega Platform and the Clustering Service
-Run the make file in `charts/pega/Makefile` when encryption or HighlySecureCryptoMode is enabled to generate the certificates and mount it to the Hazelcast and Pega pods before Helm Install.
+Before Helm install, run the makefile in charts/pega/Makefile with the following parameters when you enable encryption or HighlySecureCryptoMode to generate the certificates and mount them to the Clustering Service and Pega Platform pods.

 Parameter   | Description
 ---         |------------------------------------------------------------
-`NAMESPACE` | Namespace where Pega and Hazelcast is going to be deployed.
+`NAMESPACE` | Namespace where you deploy Pega Platform and the Clustering Service.
 `CLUSTERING_SERVICE_IMAGE` | Reference the `platform/clustering-service` Docker image that you downloaded and pushed to your Docker registry that your deployment can access.
-`ENC_KEYSTORE_PASSWORD` | Key store password.
+`ENC_KEYSTORE_PASSWORD` | Keystore password.
-`ENC_TRUSTSTORE_PASSWORD` | Trust store password.
+`ENC_TRUSTSTORE_PASSWORD` | Truststore password.
-`HIGHLY_SECURE_CRYPTO_MODE_ENABLED` |  Enable it for complying with NIST SP 800-53 and NIST SP 800-131.
+`HIGHLY_SECURE_CRYPTO_MODE_ENABLED` |  Set to `true` to enable the highly secure encryption mode to comply with NIST SP 800-53 and NIST SP 800-131.

 #### Example
 ```